 The wild torture of the cross sucks you into its infinitely calm centre.

 We all live our own crucifixion.
 We all sometimes face ruin and ridicule and despair and the loss of the image.
-Nobody escapes these trials of life.
-Nobody escapes the pain of humanity, as the Buddha taught.
+Nobody escapes these trials of life completely.
+Nobody can divide themselves from the river of humanity, as the Buddha taught.
 The only question is, what your relationship to this existence?
 Can we “lovingly give ourselves up to the torment”?
 Can we be “joined forever” to ourselves, with peace beyond understanding?
-Can we see that death is not anything to fear?
+Can we see that death itself is not anything to fear?
 Can we find inner acceptance in the midst of the unacceptable?